 The architecture diagram below shows how the Milli Temperature Sensor application connects with sensors and to the network to gather data.

-- The Milli Developer Kit connects to a miniAP or an IoT Edge Router with WAN mode over a local RF mesh network.
+- The Milli Developer Kit connects to an IoT Edge Router in WAN mode over a local RF mesh network.

-- The miniAP or IoT Edge Router with WAN mode provides backhaul connectivity to the back-office software and the data platform Wide Area Network (WAN).
+- The IoT Edge Router provides backhaul connectivity to the Itron Starfish network back-office software and the data platform Wide Area Network (WAN).

-- Sensor data (temperature) is sent across the network as MQTT and an MQTT client (running on a laptop or linux server) receive the sensor data as MQTT messages.
+- Sensor data (temperature) is sent across the network as MQTT and an MQTT client (running on a PC or Linux server) retrieves the sensor data as MQTT messages.

-- Alternately the CoAP OBSERVE model is used where CoAP requests are sent from a CoAP client (running on a laptop or Linux server) to the CoAP server running on the Arduino board.
-The sensor temperature data is returned to the CoAP Client as an OBSERVE response.
-CoAP requests and responses are always proxied by the network Gateway.
+- Alternately the CoAP Observe model can be used where a CoAP request with observe option is sent from a CoAP client (running on a PC for example) to the Sensor API package running on the application processor.
+The sensor temperature data is returned to the CoAP Client as an Observe response.
+CoAP requests and responses are always proxied by a Itron network Gateway.

 - Responses to sensor data requests are forwarded by the CoAP or MQTT client application to the Data Platform.